-It’s like an artificial intelligence was trained on a corpus of Beach Boys songs and then set loose on a big collection of drum machines, synths and guitar pedals.
+Calming, mellow, harmonious.
+A big collection of drum machines, synths and guitar pedals.
+Catchy pop vocals.
 A lovely and unique listen.

 A mysterious little record of collaborations between harpist Mary Lattimore and Merge Records boss Mac McCaughan on synthesizers.
 It's minimalist, but not ambient; there's a lot going on here.